jolie/jocker/README.md

 # Jocker
 The Jolie Docker Orchestrator (work to commence soon).

-##Requirements
+## Requirements
-In Linux environments it is necessary to install libmathhew libraries in order to enable communication between jocker and Docker on local unix sockets.
+In Linux environments it is necessary to install the _libmatthew_ libraries in order to enable communication between jocker and Docker on local unix sockets.
 In ubuntu, it is necessary to:
-- sudo apt get update
+- `sudo apt update`
-- sudo apt-get install libunixsocket-java
+- `sudo apt install libunixsocket-java`
-- cp /usr/lib/jni/libunix-java.so /usr/lib64/libmatthew-java/libunix-java.so
+- `cp /usr/lib/jni/libunix-java.so /usr/lib64/libmatthew-java/libunix-java.so`

 ## Let's take a look..